Doctor of Philosophy in Transportation Planning and Engineering

-- Residency requirements for the PhD in Transportation Planning and Engineering include the 24-credit dissertation.
-The dissertation advisor has to approve all transferred credits from other institutions.
+- Residency requirements for the PhD in Transportation Planning and Engineering include the 24-credit dissertation plus a minimum of 9 credits of applicable graduate course work taken at NYU-Poly.

 In satisfying the 51-credit course requirement, the student must satisfy all requirements for the major and minor areas selected, or their equivalent.